andrewh1011/project_elevate/README.md

 ## Description

 We created a Python application with a UI interface.
 This interface allows for the importing of multiple training data files from different sources, and outputs an organized Excel file with important information.
-We allow for adding multiple custom courses with different fortatting.
+We allow for adding multiple custom courses with different formatting.

 ### Libraries Used